rectus29/ir_remote/README.md

-# catspod
+# ir_remote
-arduino based cat automatic feeder
+arduino based ir remote for a fan